appserver-io/routlt/README.md

 }
 ```

-Annotations are available for all request methods `CONNECT`, `DELETE`, `GET`, `HEAD`, `OPTIONS`, `POST`, `PUT` and `TRACE`.
+Annotations are available for all request methods `CONNECT`, `DELETE`, `GET`, `HEAD`, `OPTIONS`, `POST`, `PUT`, `PATCH` and `TRACE`.
 If you don't add one of the above annotations, an action will be invoked on **ALL** of the request methods.

 > If you add one of them, the action will be invoked on that annotation only.
 On all other request methods, a `AppserverIo\Psr\Servlet\ServletException` with a `404` status code will be thrown, which results in a `404` error page.

 ## Results

 By specifying results with the @Results annotation, a developer is able to specify a post processor, to process action results, e. g. by a template engine.
 By default, Rout.Lt 2 provides a servlet that uses simple DHTML files as templates and processes them in the scope of the servlet's `process()` method.
-This allows access to servlet request/response instances as well as servlet configutation parameters.
+This allows access to servlet request/response instances as well as servlet configuration parameters.

 The following example uses a @Results annotation, which contains a nested @Result annotation, to process the `/path/to/my_template.dhtml` after invoking the `indexAction()` method.